 The State even said they wanted to cite the mother for negligent homicide but chose not to.
 Her other children were also seriously injured in the crash.
 Her 15-year old son is still in a wheelchair.

 This is the kind of case where a civil lawsuit is the only possible remedy for the child’s mother.
-If your child is injured in any sort of crash, call our office right away.
+If your child is injured in any sort of crash, contact our office at right away.